ghga-de/nf-aceseq/README.md

 **sample**: The sample name will be tagged to the job

+**sex**: The sex of the sample, It is mandatory for nocontrol samples.

 **tumor**: The path to the tumor file

 **tumor_index**: The path to the tumor index file